fiesta/apidocs/authentication.rst

 ``https://fiesta.cc/authorize?response_type=code&client_id=CLIENT_ID``.

-.. note:: If you only need specific scopes, you can include a `scope` parameter here as well - the default is to request all available scopes.
+.. note:: If you only need specific scopes, you can include a `scope` parameter here as well with a comma delimited list of scopes for the value - the default is to request all available scopes.
 Each documented endpoint will name the scope that it requires.

 When they are redirected, the user will see a screen like this: